 Keen to enlist on the outbreak of the Great War, he became part of the 24th Field Ambulance Regiment of the Royal Army Medical Corps.
 Reappearing for City's reserves when home on leave during 1914/15 Fred himself was injured from gunshot wounds in 1915.
 Later, after recovering at home, he played a final match at St James' Park on 27 December 1915 when CIty played a Combined Batteries XI in aid of war funds.

-On the first day of the Somme he was killed by a shell “while helping to convey a wounded man along a trench”.
+Fred returned to the front and was killed on the first day of the Somme on 1 July 1916 by a shell while helping to convey a wounded man along a trench.

 For more information about Fred Bailey’s war service and death see his entry in the Killed in Action section of the Archive

 [Fred should not be confused with another 'Bailey' who, after playing for St Sidwell's United, made a solitary appearance for Exeter City's first team during 1904/05.
 That would be an older player, and possibly another Fred Bailey, born around ten years before the namesake who perished at the Somme].